IsaacVerm/vineyard/README.md

 env FLASK_APP=model-output-service.py flask run
 ```

-Endpoints can return either html (to display tables, ...) or straight json (to be used by a front-end framework).
+Endpoints can return either html (to display tables, ...) or straight json (to be used by a front-end framework) depending on what's specified in the `Accept` header.

 ## Background